Connor Joe Player Props: Pirates vs. Angels

-On Saturday, Connor Joe (.526 slugging percentage in past 10 games, including one home run) and the Pittsburgh Pirates face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:07 PM ET.
+Connor Joe -- hitting .318 in his past 10 games -- will be in action for the Pittsburgh Pirates against the Los Angeles Angels, with Tyler Anderson on the mound, on July 23 at 4:07 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Angels.
+He had a one-hit showing in his last game (1-for-3) against the Angels.

 Connor Joe Game Info & Props vs. the Angels